Thyristor: Design

-Function of the gate terminal
+Gate terminal

 The thyristor has three p-n junctions (serially named J1, J2, J3 from the anode).

 When the anode is at a positive potential VAK with respect to the cathode with no voltage applied at the gate, junctions J1 and J3 are forward biased, while junction J2 is reverse biased.
 As J2 is reverse biased, no conduction takes place (Off state).
 Now if VAK is increased beyond the breakdown voltage VBO of the thyristor, avalanche breakdown of J2 takes place and the thyristor starts conducting (On state).

 If a positive potential VG is applied at the gate terminal with respect to the cathode, the breakdown of the junction J2 occurs at a lower value of VAK.
 By selecting an appropriate value of VG, the thyristor can be switched into the on state quickly.

 Once avalanche breakdown has occurred, the thyristor continues to conduct, irrespective of the gate voltage, until: (a) the potential VAK is removed or (b) the current through the device (anode−cathode) becomes less than the holding current specified by the manufacturer.
 Hence VG can be a voltage pulse, such as the voltage output from a UJT relaxation oscillator.

 The gate pulses are characterized in terms of gate trigger voltage (VGT) and gate trigger current (IGT).
 Gate trigger current varies inversely with gate pulse width in such a way that it is evident that there is a minimum gate charge required to trigger the thyristor.